About This Journal

 - Urban entrepreneurship

 - Social entrepreneurship

 - Gender and minority Issues in entrepreneurship and small & family-owned businesses

 - Entrepreneurship skills

-The New England Journal of Entrepreneurship is published twice annually by the John F. Welch College of Business at Sacred Heart University in Fairfield, Connecticut.
+The New England Journal of Entrepreneurship is published twice annually by the Jack Welch College of Business & Technology at Sacred Heart University in Fairfield, Connecticut.
 The acceptance rate is about 20%.